pietermonsieurs/leishmania_snsseq/README_2023.md

 ## Tb427 & Tb927 new ref genome
-* repeat the analysis but now for the Tb927 reference genome, and create the same plot as before (with polyA + G4Hunter, but now experimental + ORIs as predicted in Tb927) (This is "first plot" in mail Bridlin 09/01/24)
+* repeat the analysis but now for the Tb927 reference genome, and create the same plot as before (with polyA + G4Hunter, but now experimental + ORIs as predicted in Tb927) (This is "first plot" in mail Bridlin 09/01/24) --> in the publication this is Figure 3D?
     * polyA regions
         * create the input fasta files, i.e. the fasta file containing sequencing before and after the ORI: [polynucleotide_get_sequences.py](polynucleotide_get_sequences.py).
 Use the ORIs as stored in 927_ORIs_bed and 927_shuffledORIs-bed
         * calculate the polyA sequences up and downstream of the ORI: [polynucleotide_inhouse.py]